 Study finds peculiar tie between warm climate, slow snowmelt

-In this Dec.
-17, 2015 file photo, the Poudre River winds through a scenic canyon outside Fort Collins, Colo.
-Global warming could melt mountain snows more slowly, researchers said Monday, Feb.
-27, 2017, a peculiar finding that might be bad news for the American West and other regions that depend on snow for water.
+Global warming could mean that mountain snow melts at a slower pace, researchers said Monday, a peculiar finding that might be bad news for the West and other regions that depend on snow for water.
+Scientists have long known the annual snowmelt is starting sooner as the climate warms.

 Add your comments below